Dhyey189/Movie-Ratting-System/README.md

 existing account.

 ## Functionalities Overview
-=>Search a Movie.
+- Search a Movie.

-=>View details of a movie like trailer, cast, director, box office collection etc.
+- View details of a movie like trailer, cast, director, box office collection etc.

-=>Give ratings and views to any Movie.
+- Give ratings and views to any Movie.

+- More Details found in [Project Report](https://github.com/Dhyey189/Movie-Ratting-System/blob/master/Project-Report.pdf)

 ## Tech Stack
 Used reactjs for frontend, node+express for backend and mongodb for database.